-If you are looking to set up an online store, finding a platform that can deliver all the features you need is key.
+If you are looking to start an ecommerce business and set up an online store, finding a platform that can deliver all the features you need is key.
 We’ve written this Shopify review to help you determine whether it’s the right choice for you.

-With its user-friendly setup, built-in marketing tools, and wide array of beautiful themes, Shopify has become an industry leader in the world of eCommerce.
-If you’re looking for a fast, simple, and affordable way to launch a small online store, this is a solid solution.
+With its user-friendly setup, built-in marketing tools, and wide array of beautiful themes, Shopify has become an industry leader in the world of ecommerce.
+If you’re looking for a fast, simple, and affordable way to launch a small online store, this is a sWhat is Shopify?olid solution.